the toronto skyline at night one of the free things you can see in Toronto

 Looking for something truly arresting?
 Drop by the Toronto Police Museum and Discovery Centre.

-Check out stuff like old weapons, uniforms and a paddy wagon from 1914.
+Check out old weapons, uniforms and a paddy wagon from 1914.
 Study your fingerprints.
 Test your knowledge of law and order.
 Get behind the wheel of a police car or hop on a Harley-Davidson police bike.

 It’s all yours to discover, free of charge (pardon the pun), seven days a week, even on holidays.

-5. Walk about a 55-room mansion known as the Spadina Museum
+11. Walk about a 55-room mansion known as the Spadina Museum

 Location: 285 Spadina Rd, Toronto, ON M5R 2V5